GeorgeSheslow/Sensors_and_Control_Fetch_Robot/README.md

 # Object Detection
 Object Detection is run with the GUI and is updated every time the robot is not moving.
-RGBD camera from the Fetch robot is used for object detection and visual servoing.
+RGB-D camera from the Fetch robot is used for object detection and visual servoing.
-RBG camera is used to detect the object and visual servoing whilst returning the center point of the object.
+RGB camera is used to detect the object and visual servoing whilst returning the center point of the object.
 It also labels the objects.
 OpenCV is used for the locations in the camera and the colours.
-The locations origin (0,0) is on the top left of the camera and x being the horizonal axis and y rhing the vertical axis.
+The locations origin (0,0) is on the top left of the camera and x being the horizonal axis and y being the vertical axis.

 The main files fetch_sensor.py and it is used for RGB-D sensor and calculations and reurns x,y,z for the inverse kinematics solver to solve.